Morpho-lang/morpho/help/field.md

 ## FiniteElementSpace
 [tagfiniteelementspace]: # (finiteelementspace)

-Returns the `FiniteElementSpace` used to discretize the field:
+Returns the `FiniteElementSpace` used to discretize the field, or `nil` if the field is a raw container:

     var fs = f.finiteElementSpace()
     print fs.grade()

+Pass `finiteelementspace=` to the constructor to choose a space; this wins over `grade=`.
+Pass `finiteelementspace=nil` to opt out.

 See also `FiniteElementSpace`.